rust-lang/rust/src/doc/rustc-dev-guide/src/crates-io.md

 ## Permitted dependencies

 The `tidy` tool has [a list of crates that are allowed].
-To add a dependency that is not already in the compiler, you will need to add it to these crates.
+To add a dependency that is not already in the compiler, you will need to add it to the list.

 [a list of crates that are allowed]: https://github.com/rust-lang/rust/blob/19ecce332e56941ea0dd2a805270faa102acdb14/src/tools/tidy/src/deps.rs#L59